Bonding in the first hour: for new dads

 Your help and support with breastfeeding can be crucial as your partner learns.
 When dads are supportive and positive about breastfeeding, it helps mum and baby to get started with breastfeeding and keep going as baby grows older.

 If your partner has trouble with breastfeeding, you might need to reassure her that it’s OK to get some extra help.
 You have lots of options for support:

 - the midwives in the hospital

 - your local child and family health nurse or GP

 - the National Breastfeeding Helpline – phone 1800 686 268.

 First hours after caesarean birth

 You have a very important role to play if your partner has had a caesarean.

-For example, you can help your baby feel calm and soothed after the stress of birth and leaving the womb.
-You can do this by giving your baby some skin-to-skin time while waiting for your partner to get back from recovery.
+For example, it’s recommended that your partner gives your baby some skin-to-skin contact to calm and soothe your baby after the stress of birth.
+But if your partner can’t hold your baby in the operating theatre, you can also hold your baby skin-to-skin while your partner recovers.
 If you wear a top with buttons, it’ll be easier to undo them and hold your baby on your chest.